TritonDataCenter/sdcadm/docs/update.md

 Note that there is no need to run `update-other` if we haven't updated `sdcadm` itself.

-### Step 5: Update all other SDC VMs
+### Step 5: Update all other Triton VMs

-It's possible to upgrade of every SDC service running in VMS at once by running:
+It's possible to upgrade of every Triton service running in VMs at once by running:

     sdcadm up -y --all --force-data-path

-It's also known that the update of some components may experience issues which may cause the system upgrade to fail in the middle of the process, leaving some services untouched or into an unexpcted state as a result of the update failures.

-An alternate approach to upgrading SDC services _all at once_ is to postpone the update of some key services until everything else has been updated.
-These key services are, in turn: `SAPI`, `moray`, `binder` and `manatee`.
+An alternate approach to upgrading Triton services _all at once_ is to postpone the update of some key services until everything else has been updated.
+These key services are, in turn: `sapi`, `moray`, `binder` and `manatee`.

 The way to proceed consist on the following commands: